 The ETLA is a three-year term agreement with a fixed annual fee.
 You agree a deployment level for named-user licenses, pay the same figure each year, and reconcile growth once a year through a true-up.
 It rewards scale and predictability, because a larger, committed deployment earns a deeper discount and a budget line that does not move during the term.

-The VIP is a subscription buying program.
+The VIP is a subscription buying program governed by the Adobe VIP Program Guide.
 You order the seats you need, add more as you grow, and your discount level rises as your cumulative license points increase.
 It rewards flexibility, because you pay for what you order rather than a fixed organization-wide number, and additions are prorated to a shared anniversary date.

 Both can be bought directly from Adobe or through a reseller, and the VIP is also available through the VIP Marketplace via cloud and reseller partners.
 The channel affects service and sometimes price, so compare the full quote both ways before you choose where to buy.

 The two models differ on every term that matters to a budget.
-This comparison covers the points buyers ask about most.
+This comparison covers the points buyers ask about most, and it is the table to put in front of finance before any proposal arrives from the account team.

 | Term | ETLA | VIP |